-The evolution of the virtual reality experience
+The realities of virtual reality

 My concepts of filmmaking were recently catapulted into a new world.
 It is no longer enough for filmmakers to capture images to tell a story for audiences to then watch passively on a screen.
 Technological advances in virtual reality (VR) are creating audience interest in new forms of entertainment and media.